 Ningoo was five months pregnant at that time and, she says, her maternity leave application had been ignored by the company heads since October.
 The company says Ningoo was asked to leave because of “performance deficiency” and “internal badmouthing.”
 She has now taken her case to the labour court in Mumbai.

 Being fired from a job on account of pregnancy is illegal under the Maternity Benefit Act.
 But it is more common than we realise and is symptomatic of a more pervasive discrimination against working mothers in Indian organisations.

 The Maternity Benefit (Amendment) Act 2016, passed by the Rajya Sabha in August 2016, has also been passed by the Lok Sabha in March 2017.

-, maternity leave is raised from earlier 12 weeks to 26 weeks.
+Under the new Law, maternity leave is raised from earlier 12 weeks to 26 weeks.
 The prenatal leave is also extended from six to eight weeks.
 However, a woman with already two or more children is entitled to 12 weeks’ maternity leave.
 The prenatal leave in this case remains six weeks.